Fuel cell: Phosphoric acid fuel cell

 Phosphoric acid fuel cells (PAFCs) were first designed and introduced in 1961 by G. V. Elmore and H. A. Tanner.
 In these cells, phosphoric acid is used as a non-conductive electrolyte to pass protons from the anode to the cathode and to force electrons to travel from anode to cathode through an external electrical circuit.
-These cells commonly work in temperatures of 150 to 200°C. This high temperature will cause heat and energy loss if the heat is not removed and used properly.
-This heat can be used to produce steam for air conditioning systems or any other thermal energy consuming system.
+These cells commonly work in temperatures of 150 to 200 °C. This high temperature will cause heat and energy loss if the heat is not removed and used properly.
+This heat can be used to produce steam for air conditioning systems or any other thermal energy-consuming system.
 Using this heat in cogeneration can enhance the efficiency of phosphoric acid fuel cells from 40 to 50% to about 80%.
-Since the proton production rate on the anode is small, platinum is used as catalyst to increase this ionization rate.
+Since the proton production rate on the anode is small, platinum is used as a catalyst to increase this ionization rate.
 A key disadvantage of these cells is the use of an acidic electrolyte.
 This increases the corrosion or oxidation of components exposed to phosphoric acid.

 Solid acid fuel cell

 Solid acid fuel cells (SAFCs) are characterized by the use of a solid acid material as the electrolyte.
 At low temperatures, solid acids have an ordered molecular structure like most salts.
 At warmer temperatures (between 140 and 150 °C for CsHSO4), some solid acids undergo a phase transition to become highly disordered "superprotonic" structures, which increases conductivity by several orders of magnitude.
-The first proof-of-concept SAFCs were developed in 2000 using cesium hydrogen sulfate (CsHSO4).
-Current SAFC systems use cesium dihydrogen phosphate (CsH2PO4) and have demonstrated lifetimes in the thousands of hours.
+SAFC systems use cesium dihydrogen phosphate (CsH2PO4) and have demonstrated lifetimes in the thousands of hours.